N-emitters as possible sign-posts of GC formation: From N-emitters to GC populations

 \subsection{N-emitter statistics to predict the average cosmological GC population}

+\cite{Morel2025Discovery-of-ne} have recently undertaken a statistical analysis of N-emitters using the low-resolution PRISM spectra obtained with the NIRSpec multi-object spectrograph onboard JWST.
+Searching for the presence of UV nitrogen emission lines of \Niiiuv\ and \Nivuv\ identified previously in GN-z11 \citep{Bunker2023JADES-NIRSpec-S} and subsequently in few other high-$z$ galaxies, they found 41 objects with robust detections in one or both of these UV lines.
+This is their definition of N-emitters, which we also adopt here, similarly to other studies.
+Other definitions are discussed later (Sect.~\ref{s_discuss}).

+Based on different emission line ratios and adopting simple assumptions (e.g.~strong line methods for O/H and assumed electron temperatures), \cite{Morel2025Discovery-of-ne} have derived relative abundance ratios of C, N, and O, both with respect to H, and also directly N/O, N/C, and related ratios.
+They find N-emitters spanning a wide range of metallicities (O/H) between $\sim 3$\% solar to near-solar, and consistently high N/O and N/C ratios.
+Typically $\log {\rm (N/O)} \sim -0.8$ to $\sim 1$, i.e.~N/O is clearly super-solar\footnote{The solar ratio is $\log($N/O)$=-0.86$, according to \cite{Asplund2009The-Chemical-Co}.}, in agreement with most studies of previously known N-emitters \citep[see][and references therein]{Ji2026Connecting-JWST,Marques-Chaves2024Extreme-N-emitt,Berg2025A-Fleeting-GLIM,Martinez2025Under-Pressure:,Moreschini2026One-cloud-is-no}.

-From a statistical analysis of N-emitters at $z \sim 3-14$, \cite{Morel2025Discovery-of-ne} have found that the fraction of N-emitters, $f_N$, increases strongly with redshift, when compared to all galaxies, galaxies with emission lines or objects showing just UV emission lines (``UV emitters'' in short).
-The observed redshift dependence trend is well described by
+From their newly discovered N-emitters and the previously identified objects, \cite{Morel2025Discovery-of-ne} have found that the fraction of N-emitters, $f_N$, increases strongly with redshift, when compared to all galaxies, galaxies with emission lines or objects showing just UV emission lines (``UV emitters'' in short).
+The observed redshift dependence trend is well described by (see Figs.~\ref{fig_sfrd} and \ref{fig_vandels}):

-over the above-mentioned redshift range, and currently undefined at higher and lower redshift.
+between $z \sim 3$ (the lower limit is set by the wavelength coverage of the JWST spectra) and $z \sim 14$, and currently undefined at higher redshift.
 We adopt a maximum $f_N=0.5$ (predicted at $z \ga 14.4$), and assume that the fraction of N-emitters becomes negligible at $z< \zmin \sim 2-3$.
+To back up this assumption, we have examined other datasets at $z \sim 2-5$ and $z \sim 0-0.4$ to provide constraints on the N-emitter fraction at lower redshift, as described in the Appendix.

 If $f_N$ tracks the fraction of N-emitters among star-forming galaxies as a function of redshift, the cosmic star-formation rate density, $\rho_{\rm SFR}$, allows us to predict -- with the above assumption -- the GC formation rate, $\rho_{\rm GC}$, more precisely the stellar mass being formed in GCs per unit time and cosmic volume, as